ADMINISTRATIVE SEPARATION (ADSEP) BOARD

 WHAT RIGHTS DO I HAVE AT AN ADMINISTRATIVE SEPARATION HEARING?

-Again, you have the right to be represented by a detailed military lawyer or another military lawyer you might request (if that lawyer is reasonably available), both at no cost to you.
-You could also hire a civilian lawyer, at no cost to the Government.
+Again, you have the right to be represented by an active duty military lawyer at no cost to you.
+You could also hire a civilian military lawyer, at no cost to the Government.
 You may make a statement to the Board or chose to remain silent.

-The Administrative Separation process could result in your losing important benefits as well as adversely impacting your life after service.
+The Administrative Separation process could result in your losing important military benefits, veterans benefits as well as adversely impacting your life after service.
 For those reasons, take the process seriously, fight every step of the way, and make sure you are assisted in that fight by an experienced military attorney.

 At KML, we are available to you 24/7.
 Please call us if you think we can help.